Management Summary

 In the team analyses we conduct, the statement "We celebrate successes together." is rated below average by more than 90% of the teams.

-It is essential that you are careful to proceed more slowly and in small steps rather than overburdening the team or individual team members by taking too many measures and too many steps.
-Development will only take place if everyone feels secure enough to get involved in the joint process and the new cooperation.
+We recommend proceeding slowly and in small steps.
+This will prevent you from overburdening the team or individual team members with too many measures or too tight a schedule.
+Development will only take place if everyone feels confident enough to get involved in the joint process and the new way of working together.

 Therefore, in addition to a clear structure and experience in facilitation, a team development process also needs time.
 You should take this into account and plan for it.